 Liability for Climate Change Damages under German Law, SSRN, 2010, with Benjamin Herz

 A review of law and enforcement on foreign corrupt practices in 15 jurisdictions across the Americas, Europe, Russia and the Far East, Linklaters, 2010

-Alexandros studied law at the University of Munich and spent parts of his education in Athens and Pretoria.
+Alexandros studied law at the University of Munich.

 Alexandros speaks English, German, Greek and French.